 Yasuda Kinen (G1) - Preview

-Here’s a look at the expected popular picks:
+Here’s a more in-depth look at the expected popular picks:

 Almond Eye – Japan’s stupendous mare Almond Eye, is winner of six Grade 1s in Japan.
 Just like her sprint champion sire Lord Kanaloa is already an international success, she has one Grade 1 win notched in March 2019 in Dubai.
 Chances are good her wins abroad would have numbered more if luck had been on her side.
 After winning the Tenno Sho (Autumn) last year, Almond Eye was headed for Hong Kong, but her trip was cancelled when she briefly ran a temperature.
 After a poor showing in the Grade 1 Arima Kinen (The Grand Prix), then was again aimed at Dubai.
 But, after arriving for the March 28 Dubai World Cup Day, the global pandemic led to the cancellation of races.
 Her successful bid in the Victoria Mile on May 17 has been her only race this year.
 Almond Eye has notched five wins out of six outings at Tokyo, the only blemish being last year’s Yasuda, when interference at the start likely took a toll.
 Unlike last year, when Almond Eye had three months between her winning run in Dubai and the Yasuda, this year she has but three weeks.
 If she can capture the Yasuda Kinen, Almond Eye will become, after Vodka, only the second female to win seven JRA Grade 1s.
 The jockey Christophe Lemaire is gunning for his fourth Grade 1 victory this year.